jguamie/system-design/notes/map-reduce.md

 * **Reduce.** Accepts intermediate pairs and combines shared keys together to produce an output.
 ## Design
 ### Master
 For each map and reduce task, the master stores the state (Idle, In-Progress, or Completed) and worker machine identity.
 The master assigns tasks to the workers.
-The master propragates intermediate file locations from map tasks to reduce tasks.
+The master propagates intermediate file locations from map tasks to reduce tasks.
 ## Execution Order
 <img src="https://github.com/jguamie/system-design/blob/master/images/map-reduce-execution-order.png" align="middle" width="90%">

 1. MapReduce library in the user program splits input files into *M* tasks.
-The program copies are started on a cluster of machines.
+Copies of the program are started on a cluster of machines.
 1. One of the program copies becomes the master.
 The rest become workers.
 The master assigns *M* map tasks and *R* reduce tasks to the workers.
 1. Map workers read the contents split up from the input.
 It parses the input to generate input key/value pairs.
 Next, it passes each input pair into the user-defined Map function.
 This will output intermediate key/value pairs that are buffered into memory.
 1. Periodically, a map worker writes buffered intermediate pairs to local disk across *R* partitions.
 The paritioning function is defaulted to ```hash(key) mod R```.
 The map worker passes the pair disk locations to the master.
 The master will forward these locations to the reduce workers.